Care Providers

 In that moment, after brushing the tears from Fouzia’s face, Kathy felt confident that Fouzia had the strength and heart to lead an Operation Smile foundation in the country.

-Joining forces with a small team of volunteers, Kathy and Fouzia orchestrated a medical mission in the capital city of Rabat, determined to learn if there were children living in Morocco with unrepaired cleft conditions.
+Joining forces with a small team of volunteers, Kathy and Fouzia orchestrated a surgical program in the capital city of Rabat, determined to learn if there were children living in Morocco with unrepaired cleft conditions.

-More than 700 people arrived during the first three days of the mission.
+More than 700 people arrived during the first three days of the program.

 As hundreds of families came to Rabat seeking help for their children’s cleft conditions, Fouzia witnessed first-hand the devastating need in her country – a need she once believed didn’t exist.